Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Create web apps and publish

-Set up hybrid CI/CD to deploy Web App to Azure and Azure Stack, and auto push changes to both clouds.
+Set up Hybrid Continuous Integration/Continuous Delivery (CI/CD) to deploy Web App to Azure and Azure Stack, and auto push changes to both clouds.

 Azure Stack with proper images syndicated to run (Windows Server and SQL) and App Service deployment are required.
-Review the App Service documentation Before you get started with App Service on Azure Stack section for Azure Stack Operator.
+For more information, see Before you get started with App Service on Azure Stack in the Azure Stack Operator documentation.

 Add Code to Azure Repos